 Haram income is easily attained.
 The easier it is to attain it, the farther is keeps you from purity.
 An obsession with haram income is an encouragement for corruption.
-It’s an encouragement for looting public fund.
+It’s an encouragement for looting public funds.
 It’s an encouragement for abuse of power.
 It’s a cause for the downfall of the family institution.
 Until we fix our source of income from haram income to halal income, we can’t fix our many social problems.
+Allah says:

 مَّنْ عَمِلَ صَالِحًا فَلِنَفْسِهِ وَمَنْ أَسَاءَ فَعَلَيْهَا وَمَا رَبُّكَ بِظَلَّامٍ لِّلْعَبِيدِ

 “Whoever does righteous deeds then it is for his soul; and whoever does evil, then it is against it.
 And not (is) your Lord unjust to His slaves.”
 (Surah Fussilat 41:46)